n006370/HelioX20/Quickstart/README.md

 ## Updating to a new release or change your operating system

-If you are already familiar with the Helio X20 board and would like to change out the stock operating system please proceed to one of the following pages:
+If you are already familiar with the MediaTek X20 board and would like to change out the stock operating system please proceed to one of the following pages:

-- [**Downloads page**](../Downloads/README.md): This page lists all Linaro and 3rd party operating systems available for Helio X20
+- [**Downloads page**](../Downloads/README.md): This page lists all Linaro and 3rd party operating systems available for MediaTek X20
-- [**Installation page**](../Installation/README.md): If you already have the images you need, this page has information on how to install the different operating systems onto your Helio X20 board
+- [**Installation page**](../Installation/README.md): If you already have the images you need, this page has information on how to install the different operating systems onto your MediaTek X20 board
 - [**Board Recovery**](../Installation/BoardRecovery.md)
    - If at any time your board is having unexplainable issues, it is suggested to attempt a board recovery.
 These instructions will guide you through a succesfull board recovery.
 - [**Troubleshooting**](../Troubleshooting/README.md)